FDA authorizes Pfizer-BioNTech coronavirus vaccine booster for older Americans and those at high risk of illness

 The Biden administration announced in mid-August that it hoped to make boosters for all three vaccines widely available beginning this week, pending sign-offs from the FDA and the CDC.
 But that announcement set off weeks of controversy as angry scientists complained the White House had gotten ahead of the agencies’ vaccine experts.

 Ultimately, the heads of the CDC and the FDA told the White House that only the Pfizer-BioNTech booster could be cleared by this week.
-And last Friday, the FDA advisers declined to greenlight the Pfizer-BioNTech booster for all adults, saying there was a lack of robust safety data for younger adults.
+And on Friday, the FDA advisers declined to greenlight the Pfizer-BioNTech booster for all adults, saying there was a lack of robust safety data for younger adults.
 Several also argued that the two-shot regimen remains highly protective against serious illness, even though there are signs the efficacy of the vaccines may be waning somewhat against mild infections.

 Booster shots have emerged as a hot topic as the delta variant has spread havoc in some areas, with intensive care units filling up with unvaccinated patients and a few hospitals rationing care.
 The pandemic’s death toll exceeds the 675,000 Americans killed by the 1918 influenza pandemic, according to data tracked by The Washington Post — although the population of the United States today is three times as large as in 1918.

 At the same time, critics have pressed the Biden administration to wage a more vigorous campaign to get shots to countries that have not had access to vaccines, and for wealthier countries to forswear boosters until more people receive first shots.
-The administration, in an effort to show it can provide boosters to Americans and simultaneously offer shots to other nations, announced Wednesday that it has bought an additional 500 million doses to send overseas.
+The administration, in an effort to show it can provide boosters to Americans while offering shots to other nations, announced Wednesday that it has bought an additional 500 million doses to send overseas.

 Carolyn Y. Johnson contributed to this report.